South Korean passport: Biometric passport

 This passport contains sensitive electronics, For best performance please do not bend, perforate or expose to extreme temperatures or excess moisture.

 The passport holders' contact information that was originally held inside the back cover has also been moved to the last page of the new passport.

 New passports issued from 2021

-From 21 December 2021, the Ministry of Foreign Affairs issues a new biometric passport.
-The passport has been redesigned entirely with improvements in security.
-The identification page is made of polycarbonate in order to make it harder to forge.
-The colour of the cover of the ordinary passport has changed from green to navy blue.
-The bearer's personal ID number (Resident registration number of South Korea) is removed from the passport for greater security.
+From 21 December 2021, the Ministry of Foreign Affairs issued a new biometric passport.
+The passport was redesigned with improvements in security.
+The identification page is made of polycarbonate to make it harder to forge.
+The colour of the cover of the ordinary passport was changed from green to navy blue.
+The bearer's personal ID number (Resident registration number of South Korea) was removed for greater security.
 The new passport was originally intended to be issued from June 2020 for diplomatic and official passports holders and December 2020 for those holding an ordinary passport.
-However, due to the COVID-19 pandemic, the number of traveling citizens declined resulting in the delay of the new passport's introduction until late 2021 or whenever the current passport booklet stock is depleted.
-Diplomatic and officials passports are issued as planned.
+However, due to the COVID-19 pandemic, the number of traveling citizens declined resulting in the delay of the new passport's introduction until late 2021 or whenever the current passport booklet stock was depleted.
+Diplomatic and officials passports were issued as planned.

-Production

-As of January 2009, the Korea Minting and Security Printing Corporation takes eight hours to produce the new biometric passport and is capable of producing 26,500 passports per day.